Robert Walker

 Principal, The Hanson Family Foundation Chair

-Robert Walker, a USC graduate, is overjoyed to return to Southern California as Principal Clarinet of Pacific Symphony.
-He previously played Second/E-flat Clarinet with the Louisville Orchestra and has held principal posts with the Grant Park Orchestra in Chicago and the Pro Musica Chamber Orchestra of Columbus, OH.
-Other orchestral work includes appearances with the symphony orchestras of Saint Louis, Cleveland, Nashville, and Sarasota.
+Robert Walker is a professional musician originally from Queens, NY.
+Before joining Pacific Symphony, Robert was the tenured 2nd/Eb Clarinetist of the Louisville Orchestra.
+He has also held principal posts with the Grant Park Orchestra and the Pro Musica Chamber Orchestra.
+Other orchestral work includes a one-year position with the Saint Louis Symphony as 2nd/Eb Clarinet and appearances with the symphony orchestras of Cleveland, Nashville, and Sarasota.

-Before becoming a full-time musician, Robert held down a series of jobs that left an indelible mark on his perspective of life as a professional musician and the role of the arts in America more broadly.
-This includes employment as an elevator operator, an orchestra librarian, an assistant to a Hollywood film composer, a florist, an apprentice groundskeeper, a box office teller, and a social movements archivist.
-Each of these experiences informs his work ethic, his performances, and—most importantly—his personal contributions toward increasing the reach and relevance of symphonic music in contemporary culture.
+Before becoming a full-time musician, Robert held down a series of odd-jobs that left an indelible mark on his perspective of life as a professional musician and the relevance of the Arts in America more broadly.
+These include employment as an elevator operator, an orchestra librarian, an assistant to a Hollywood film composer, a florist, an apprentice groundskeeper, a box office teller, and a social movements archivist.
+Each of these experiences informs his work ethic, his performances, and—most importantly—his disposition toward increasing the reach and relevance of symphonic music in contemporary culture.

-Robert's primary teachers include Yehuda Gilad at USC and Alan Kay at The Juilliard School of Music.
+Robert's primary teachers include Yehuda Gilad at USC and Alan Kay at The Juilliard School.
 Other absolutely crucial musical guides along the way include Nathan Williams, Burt Hara, Joaquin Valdepenas, and Charles Neidich.